More summer gardening advice:

 Problem: mildew and blackspot on roses

-Solution: these fungus diseases often strike when the plants are under stress – usually on account of a lack of food and water.
+Solution: black spot and mildew are fungal diseases often strike when the plants are under stress – usually on account of a lack of food and water.
 Climbers against house walls are especially prone to attack.
 Make sure that food and water are in good supply, and mulch the ground around the plants with well-rotted manure, compost or chipped bark to retain moisture in dry spells.
 If your varieties are prone to these diseases, swap them for leathery-leaved, disease resistant varieties, which are less likely to be attacked.
 That way, you and your plants will be happier.

 Solution: the key to a weed-free garden is to make sure they have nowhere to grow.
 Start planting beds more densely so that space is colonised rapidly by cultivated plants rather than weeds – if there's no bare soil it's more difficult for weeds to gain a foothold.
 If you're planting a new border, make sure the ground is cleared properly at the outset.
 Thick perennial weed roots such as ground elder and bindweed will regrow from tiny bits that break off.
 Make sure you have removed as much as possible, then apply a 5cm-thick layer of mulch around your plants.
 Where perennial weeds are particularly difficult to get rid of, spread a weed-suppressing membrane over the entire area and plant through holes cut into it before laying a mulch of bark chips on top.
 Hoe off annual weed seedlings when they are tiny, ideally on a warm, dry day, and they will shrivel in the sun.
 Let them get too large and they will start to compete with your plants for light and nutrients.